Is WordPress or BlogSpot the better choice for hosting your writing blog?

 So, as a blogger, you’ll need to clearly define the goal of your site, how much work you are willing to put in, and how professional you would like it to feel.
 WordPress does take longer to set up but is easy to navigate once you have it going.
 If you want to spend minimal time figuring out how to blog, BlogSpot is the better choice.

 I’d be happy to answer any questions or to analyze the two platforms on a criterion that I have not already listed.

-Ann Arbor Classics Book Group and the Lead Books Contributor for AnnArbor.com.
+Melissa LR Handa, who also writes fiction by the name of Emlyn Chand, is the founder and organizer of the Ann Arbor Classics Book Group and the Lead Books Contributor for AnnArbor.com.
 She is also an aspiring novelist, steadfastly seeking the publication of her first novel while penning her second.
 She conducts live twitterviews with authors and with bloggers every Tuesday, Thursday, and Sunday at 4 PM EST and runs a weekly flash fiction contest on her blog.
 You can contact Melissa via Twitter, Facebook, or email, or learn more about her by visiting her website: wwww.emlynchand.com.